How Much Does Air Conditioning Cost To Run in the UK? (Apr 2024 update)

 0.99 x 0.24 = 0.242p

-This portable air cooler would be enough for cooling a garage, conservatory, kitchen, or small studio apartment.
+This portable air cooler should be enough to cool a garage, conservatory, kitchen or small studio apartment.

 Advantages of portable air conditioners

-The air con running costs for portable air conditioners are lower compared to split and ducted AC units.
-Here are more benefits of portable ACs that will convince you further.
+Running costs Air con running costs for portable air conditioners are lower compared to split and ducted AC units.
+Here are some more benefits of portable ACs that will convince you further.

 Less noisy